-While it’s disappointing that world leaders still haven’t developed a binding and equitable resolution to reverse climate breakdown, all hope isn’t lost.
-The climate tech sector has powered ahead, investing, innovating, and capitalizing on its estimated $1.4 trillion market potential.
-Additionally, the industry strengthened its storytelling ability across the board, capturing the attention of journalists, consumers, and policymakers more than ever before.
+While it’s disappointing that a binding and equitable resolution addressing climate breakdown has yet to materialize, 2022 did deliver some big wins.
+The climate tech sector powered ahead, investing, innovating, and capitalizing on its estimated $1.4 trillion market potential.
+Additionally, the industry strengthened its storytelling capabilities across the board, capturing the attention of journalists, consumers, and policymakers like never before.

 Here are some of the issues, trends, and policies that shaped the climate conversation in 2022.